Arcranmon/shattered-spirits/README.md

 This system is very much a work-in-progress, but is slowly getting more and more developed!
 Here's a very rough roadmap of what I have planned.

 - Complete all Spirit Masteries.
-As of now, most have their 'bending' versions done but that's it.
 - Refine Endurance and Health system based on how long combats should last.
-  - Once this math is figured out, create statblocks for the various Obstacles.
 - Expand and refine all Spirit Masteries to make sure that each spirit type feels different, as well as the individual disciplines.
   - Earth needs a balance pass simply because it was completed first and they're likely undertuned now.
   - Revisit Spirit Stances to try to make sure they're a bit more generally applicable, not just with their Discipline's Techniques.